 Editors of Nolo

-Nolo’s editorial department includes more than 15 legal editors and two legal researchers, who all together have have more than 100 years’ experience turning legal jargon into plain English.
+Nolo’s editorial department includes more than 15 legal editors, who all together have have more than 100 years’ experience turning legal jargon into plain English.
 Most of our editors gave up careers as practicing lawyers in favor of furthering Nolo’s mission: getting legal information into the hands of people who need it.

 Nolo editors write and edit articles and books, develop legal forms, and create the legal content of Nolo software.